zbaviles/html-Everardo-Aviles-resume-solved/README.md

 - Add global attributes to HTML elements.
 - Utilize the `link` tag to connect a css file.
 - Utilize the `script` tag to connect a js file.
-- Utilize internal VSCode terminal to install packages.
-- Utilize internal VSCode terminal to run tests and the testing GUI.
-- Read the test results in the terminal and in the graphical user interface.

 ## Standard requirements